Classical and quantum beam dynamics simulation of the RF photoinjector test bench: Classical beam dynamics and operating regime

+To account for realistic transport, apertures corresponding to the internal RF-gun geometry were included (Fig.~\ref{fig:rf_gun}).
+Without an external solenoidal field, most particles are lost within the first 25 cm from the cathode inside the coaxial input structure.

+At the present low bunch charge ($0.63\ \mathrm{pC}$), collective space-charge effects are significant only within the first few millimeters after emission and rapidly diminish as the beam becomes relativistic.
+Consequently, the transverse emittance evolution is governed primarily by RF-induced correlations and by magnetization effects associated with the solenoidal field, rather than by Coulomb forces.

+The operational working point of the test bench, selected to maximize the achievable energy gain at the available RF gradient, corresponds to $\varphi_0 \approx 180^\circ$ (see Appendix~\ref{sec:phase_scan}).
+Although the accelerating field at the cathode is not maximal at this phase, this setting yields the highest exit energy under commissioning conditions.
+The parameters used in subsequent simulations are summarized in Table~\ref{tab:init_params}.

+Fig.~\ref{fig:energy_gain} presents the simulated mean kinetic energy along the beamline.
+The characteristic two-peak structure reflects the axial field distribution of the 1.5-cell S-band RF gun.
+The beam exits the gun with $\overline{W_{\rm kin}}=1.9 $~MeV after which the energy remains constant in the drift.
+The accelerating gradient is presently limited to $45\ \mathrm{MV/m}$ by the available RF power.

+The longitudinal rms bunch length $\sigma_z$ (Fig.~\ref{fig:sigma_rms_long}) increases rapidly during acceleration due to the velocity–energy correlation established in the RF field.
+As the head of the bunch gains slightly higher velocity than the tail, ballistic expansion occurs.
+Downstream of the cavity, the growth continues gradually under residual energy spread, while space-charge effects are already strongly suppressed by relativistic acceleration.

+Because of the low bunch charge, Coulomb interactions do not significantly distort the downstream phase-space structure.
+This is particularly relevant for the quantum-mechanical considerations discussed in Sec.~\ref{sec:quantum}, where preservation of the phase structure is essential.

-A solenoidal lens is installed near the cathode (Fig.~\ref{fig:cathode_sol}) to counteract early nonlinear space‐charge effects.
-The on‐axis field profile used in the simulations (Fig.~\ref{fig:solenoid_field}) was optimized via iterative scans, yielding a peak of $B_z = 125$~mT at $z = 85$~mm downstream of the photocathode.
+A compensation solenoid is installed near the cathode (Fig.~\ref{fig:cathode_sol}) to control the transverse envelope during the low-energy stage.
+The simulated on-axis field profile (Fig.~\ref{fig:solenoid_field}) was optimized iteratively, yielding a peak field of $B_z = 125$ mT at $z = 85$ mm.

-Fig.~\ref{fig:sigma_rms_trans_2} shows the resulting RMS transverse beam size.
-Immediately after the RF cavities, the solenoid collimates the envelope, stabilizing $\sigma_{x,y}$ along the beamline and effectively preventing further size growth.
-The normalized emittance (Fig.~\ref{fig:norm_trans_emit_2}) initially spikes to $\sim40\,\pi \cdot \mathrm{mm} \cdot \mathrm{mrad}$ near the cathode due to residual magnetization, then rapidly decreases and settles at about $3.2\,\pi \cdot \mathrm{mm} \cdot \mathrm{mrad}$.
-This confirms mitigation of space‐charge–induced distortions and the validity of the solenoid’s placement.

-Parametric scans further validate the design: Fig.~\ref{fig:emit_vs_position} confirms the optimum solenoid peak at $z=85\,$~mm (fixed $B_z=125\,$~mT), and Fig.~\ref{fig:emit_vs_field} shows that $B_z = 125\,$~mT yields minimum final emittance when positioned at this location.
-These results demonstrate that the chosen field amplitude and placement provide robust emittance compensation for the injector configuration.
+Figure~\ref{fig:sigma_rms_trans_2} shows the rms transverse beam size along the beamline.
+After a short adjustment region immediately downstream of the gun, the envelope remains nearly constant, $\sigma_x = \sigma_y = 2.3 $~mm, demonstrating stable, magnetically controlled transport without noticeable radial expansion.
+The symmetry between $x$ and $y$ confirms the predominantly axisymmetric dynamics.